2.2.3 Addition of Angular Momenta#

 Homework#

-3. Two identical fermions occupy the same spatial orbital \(\phi(\boldsymbol r)\).
+3. Coupling scheme.
+Two identical fermions occupy the same spatial orbital \(\phi(\boldsymbol r)\).
 Explain why the spin state must be the singlet and why triplet spin states are forbidden.

 and use it to compute \(\langle\hat{\boldsymbol L}\cdot\hat{\boldsymbol S}\rangle\) in \(\vert \ell,\tfrac12; j,m_j\rangle\).
 For hydrogen \(2p\), find the fine-structure splitting between \(j=3/2\) and \(j=1/2\) in terms of \(\lambda\).

-6. Build the unitary change-of-basis matrix \(U\) from uncoupled basis to coupled basis:
+(b) Build the unitary matrix \(U\) from uncoupled to coupled basis,

 Then show these projectors can be written as functions of \(\hat{\boldsymbol S}_A\cdot\hat{\boldsymbol S}_B\):